Lang

 Unfortunately, piracy also evolved from the release of Random Sounds to this day.

-According to a Recent French study on streaming fraud and the Pro Rata model, it was detected that between 1% and 3% of monthly streams are fraudulent [2].
+According to a Recent French study On streaming fraud and the Pro Rata model, it was detected that between 1% and 3% of monthly streams are fraudulent [2].
 These are known as artificial streams.
+We have to keep in mind that this study only took into account streams from France.
+At least in our catalog, France is nowhere near being the country with the most fraudulent activity, so we believe that the percentage of artificial streams is greater than 3%.

 This causes a big blow to the music industry, since through the Pro Rata royalty distribution model, 1% to 3% of the monthly royalties distributed go to individuals and companies that defraud the entire value chain.